 Although the report is quite short it is very positive and there are many highlights that we would want to share.
 The report starts by saying, importantly, that Pupils are proud of their school.
 They are safe and happy.
 It then emphasises the warm relationships between adults and pupils, the high expectations for behaviour and learning and the school’s nurturing culture.

 The inspector provided much more detailed and positive feedback at the end of the inspection than can possibly be included in the report.
 The judgement that a school is ‘Good’ in both a previous graded inspection and a new ungraded inspection can sometimes lead to a perception that nothing has changed.
 However, the inspector commented that this is not the case for Camp School and talked so positively about the many strengths that had been observed.
 In particular, she talked about the numerous pupils she had spoken to – in lessons, in meetings, on the playground and in the dining room.
 As usual they were such wonderful ambassadors for our school, whom the inspector described as friendly, polite, articulate, positive, young people.

 Please read the full report here

 At Camp School we are proud of the strong achievements of our pupils at the end of Key Stage 2.
-Outcomes in the national tests show a sustained improvement in achievement and our progress measures for 2015 show 100% of our pupils making at least expected progress in all areas of reading, writing and mathematics – exceeding national levels.
+Outcomes in the national tests show a sustained improvement in achievement, exceeding national levels in most aspects.